cferdinandi/vanilla-js-toolkit/content/reference/_index.md

 A quick reference for commonly used JavaScript methods and browser APIs.

-*Unless otherwise noted, these work in all modern browsers, and IE9+.
+*Unless otherwise noted, these work in all modern browsers on desktop and mobile.
 You can extend support back further with [polyfills](/polyfills).*

 {{<cta for="funnel">}}